 Method 1

-The combined maximum error can also be estimated for a particular meter type using type test results.
+The combined maximum error (CME) can also be estimated for a particular meter type using type test results.
 Type test results can often show a smaller variation than that required by this Recommendation, leading to an assured smaller value for the overall maximum error.

-Keeping the assumption of a Gaussian distribution being valid the combined maximum error can then be estimated from a combination of test results using the formula (3):
+Keeping the assumption of a Gaussian distribution being valid the combined maximum error (CME) can then be estimated from a combination of test results using the formula (3):

 ecp,i=e2(PFp,Ii+δep,i2(T)+δep,i2(U)+δep,i2(f)